 People tend to check in during these times:

-Historic venue where the Declaration of Independence and the US Constitution were adopted.
-Get your wonk on at http://NBCPolitics.com
+Amazing to see where the Declaration of Independence and Constitution were signed

 Found a new country